Australia races to contain fires ahead of heat, wind later this week

 "We talk about benign conditions, and the fire is suppressed, but it is still there.
 It is still tinder dry."

 The fires, fueled by drought and the country’s hottest and driest year on record, have been raging since September, months earlier than is typical for Australia’s annual wildfire season.
-So far, the blazes have killed 25 people, destroyed 2,000 homes and scorched an area twice the size of the U.S. state of Maryland.
+So far, the blazes have killed 25 people, destroyed 2,000 homes and scorched an area twice the size of Maryland.

-Across New South Wales, 130 fires were still burning on Tuesday, around 50 of which were uncontrolled.
-The day’s cooler, rainier weather was providing thousands of weary firefighters a “psychological and emotional” reprieve as they scrambled to strengthen containment lines around the blazes before temperatures rise again, said Shane Fitzsimmons, commissioner of the New South Wales Rural Fire Service.
+Across New South Wales, 130 fires were still burning Tuesday, around 50 of which were uncontrolled.
+The day’s cooler, rainier weather was providing thousands of weary firefighters a “psychological and emotional” reprieve as they scrambled to strengthen containment lines around the blazes before temperatures rise again, Shane Fitzsimmons, commissioner of the New South Wales Rural Fire Service, said.

 “It really is about shoring up protection to limit the damage potential and the outbreak of these fires over the coming days,” he told the Australian Broadcasting Corp.

-Anxious, weary and frustrated after living through months of fires already, many Australians have focused their fury on the prime minister, whose response to the crisis has been roundly criticized as lax, and at times, dismissive.
+Anxious, weary and frustrated after living through months of fires already, many Australians have focused their fury on Prime Minister Scott Morrison, whose response to the crisis has been roundly criticized as lax, and at times, dismissive.
 Morrison faced particularly fierce backlash for taking a family vacation to Hawaii in the midst of the disaster.

 Morrison said Monday that the government was committing an extra $1.4 billion toward the recovery effort in addition to the tens of millions of dollars that have already been promised.
-Morrison’s funding announcement came amid fierce criticism from many Australians who say he has been too slow to respond to the crisis.
-He has also faced backlash for downplaying the need for his government to address climate change, which experts say helps supercharge the blazes.
+He has also been slammed for downplaying the need for his government to address climate change, which experts say helps supercharge the blazes.

 The Insurance Council of Australia said the estimated damage bill had doubled in two days, with insurance claims reaching $485 million.